TBD54566975/tbdex/discovery/README.md

-# Registering a PFI with the ION network
+## Registering a PFI with the ION network

-*NOTE*: this is currently broken as the current library was using a challenge method that was closed down.
-This will be fixed soon.

-To test out the example code included here, you will need to install the dependencies:
+To test out the example code below, you will need to install the dependencies:

 ```bash
 npm install @decentralized-identity/ion-tools
 ```

-## Registering a PFI
+### Registering a PFI

 ```node create-and-anchor.mjs```